Reading time: 10 minutes

 William Stott was born in Manchester, England, in 1909.
-He was 30 years old and working as a farm labourer when the Second World War broke out – he enlisted immediately.
-He was living and working in Bonnyrigg, now a suburban part of Western Sydney, then a rural farming area.
+He came to Australia in 1928 as part of a young farmers program, working on sheep stations in the Riverina before moving to Bonnyrigg, NSW.
+He and a friend established their own farm here, which William worked until war was declared in 1939.
+William gave up his share of the farm to his mate and enlisted.
+He was 30 years old when the Second World War broke out – he enlisted immediately.
+Bonnyrigg is now a suburban part of Western Sydney, it was then then a rural farming area.
 On 7th November 1939, William began his training as a member of the 2/1st Australian Infantry Battalion, which was part of the 16th Brigade of the 6th Australian Division.
 The 2/1st Infantry Battalion departed from Sydney aboard the SS Orford, designated as His Majesty’s Australian Transport (HMAT) U5, on 10th January 1940.
 The convoy arrived in Kantara, Egypt, on 13th February 1940, and William then moved with his unit to Palestine for further training.

 In the first week of 1941, around 15,000 Australian troops, supported by at most 1,500 British troops, attacked 45,000 Italians at Bardia.
 The 2/1st was assigned to breach the Italian defensive lines around Bardia, which were fortified with trenches, barbed wire, and concrete bunkers.
 Here, William saw combat in spectacular fashion, in what is considered by most to be the first significant Allied victory on land of World War II.